jaspergu62/jaspergu62.github.io/_pages/about.md

 # 🔥 News
+- [2024.03] Our paper "A Large-Scale Evaluation for Log Parsing Techniques: How Far Are We?" was accepted by [ISSTA 2024 (The ACM SIGSOFT International Symposium on Software Testing and Analysis)](https://conf.researchr.org/home/issta-2024).
 - [2024.01] 2 papers were accpeted by [FSE 2024 (The ACM International Conference on the Foundations of Software Engineering)](https://conf.researchr.org/home/fse-2024).
 - [2023.12] 3 papers were accpeted by [ICSE-SEIP 2024 (The 46th IEEE/ACM International Conference on Software Engineering, The Software Engineering in Practice track)](https://conf.researchr.org/track/icse-2024/icse-2024-software-engineering-in-practice).
 - [2023.08] Our paper "Appaction: Automatic GUI Interaction for Mobile Apps via Holistic Widget Perception" was accepted by [the industry track of FSE 2023 (The ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering)](https://conf.researchr.org/home/fse-2023/).